kjosib/kjosib.github.io/voice/index.md

 **Practical application** follows a process:
 * Elicit a behavior one way or another,
 * Refine down to a matter of pure focused voluntary control.
-* Once control is voluntary, then we can work coordination and habit.
+* Once control is voluntary, then we can work on coordination and habit.

 For masculinizing in particular, injury is not impossible from overstretching, so a gentle appraoch is indicated.